palantir/foundry-platform-python/docs/v1/Ontologies/OntologyObject.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# RID | The unique Resource Identifier (RID) of the Ontology that contains the objects.
+# OntologyRid | The unique Resource Identifier (RID) of the Ontology that contains the objects.
 To look up your Ontology RID, please use the **List ontologies** endpoint or check the **Ontology Manager**.
 ontology_rid = "ri.ontology.main.ontology.c61d9ab5-2919-4127-a0a1-ac64c0ce6367"
-# str | The API name of the object from which the links originate.
+# ObjectTypeApiName | The API name of the object from which the links originate.
 To find the API name, use the **List object types** endpoint or check the **Ontology Manager**.
 object_type = "employee"
-# str | The primary key of the object from which the links originate.
+# PropertyValueEscapedString | The primary key of the object from which the links originate.
 To look up the expected primary key for your object type, use the `Get object type` endpoint or the **Ontology Manager**.
 primary_key = 50030
-# str | The API name of the link that exists between the object and the requested objects.
+# LinkTypeApiName | The API name of the link that exists between the object and the requested objects.
 To find the API name for your link type, check the **Ontology Manager**.
 link_type = "directReport"
 # Optional[OrderBy]
 order_by = None